rjsears/check_external_ip/README.md

 * Backup - Script is configured as the backup and will not check it's IP so long as the Primary reports its success.
 Designed to be run on two different system and in the event the Primary system fails to report a success to the backup system, the backup system will run the check.

 #### Standalone
 When you run the script in Standalone mode, it will first check to see if you have internet access before doing anything else.
 If you do not have internet access, it will quit.
-If you do have internet access, it will grab your current external IP address utilizing ipgetter.
+If you do have internet access, it will grab your current external IP address utilizing ipify.org.
 Once it has your external IP address, it will check it against the IP address located in the configuration file.
 If it is different, it can send you a pushbullet and/or email notification, update an noip.com account and write your new IP address to your configuration file.

 #### Primary
 When you run the script in Primary mode, it will first check to see if you have internet access before doing anything else.
 If you do not have internet access, it will quit.
-If you do have internet access, it will grab your current external IP address utilizing ipgetter.
+If you do have internet access, it will grab your current external IP address utilizing ipify.org.
 Once it has your external IP address, it will check it against the IP address located in the configuration file.
 If it is different, it can send you a pushbullet and/or email notification, update an noip.com account and write your new IP address to your configuration file.
 Once it has completed it's check, it will notify the backup system (utilizing ssh to touch a checkfile) that is has completed it's checks.

 #### Backup
 When you run the script in Backup mode it will check to see if the configured checkfile exists.
 This checkfile will only exist if the Primary has completed a sucessful check.
 If the checkfile exists, the script removes the checkfile and quits.
 If the checkfile does not exist, then the scripts assumes that the Primary failed (system crashed, etc) and it will revert it's operation to standalone mode until such time as the Primary comes back online.